p-engel/nonlinear_optics/README.md

 # Use cases
 ## Terahertz conversion effeciency
-Using a quasi-3D theoretical model, taking into account cascaded optical rectification (OR), three-photon absorption (3PA) of the near-infrared radiation, and material dispersion/absorption properties, we describe the Terahertz (THz) generation through optical rectification OR of near-infrared femtosecond pulses in DSTMS.
+Using a quasi-3D theoretical model, taking into account cascaded optical rectification, three-photon absorption (3PA) of the near-infrared radiation, and material dispersion/absorption properties, we describe the Terahertz (THz) generation through optical rectification of near-infrared femtosecond pulses in DSTMS.

 ## Geometric dependence of higher-order susceptibility tensors.